 Here are some more graphics; this one shows lane sharing in 14′.
 The bicyclist’s tire is 2′ from the edge; i.e. a FRAP, and the pickup is literally as far left as possible — there is less than 3′ clearance.
 You can regenerate other graphics (e.g. with a car, which shows enough clearance, or a Truck which show the two practically touching).
 I will check with iamtraffic, i am quite sure you/we can use their graphics so long as we credit them.

-Some diagrams in The Influence Of Lane Width On Bus Safety may be useful.
+Some diagrams in The Influence Of Lane Width On Bus Safety , a report prepared for Florida DOT, may be useful.
 In Figure 8.3.
 D is 8.5′, E is 1′.
 Recommended lane widths for curbed roads, they came up with 12′ lane (dimension J in the figure) next to G=5′ BL, THAT’S SEVENTEEN FEET (including a 1.25′ gutter, marked as A) as a recommended width — presumably a recommended minimum width because they fudged in ignoring the right mirror dimension, in other words, the width of the mirror is ignored for the purposes of a 3′ minimum passing clearance.
 There is also a second fudge in that the operating space depicted (B= 3.75′) is less than AASHTO recommendation of 4′.
 A third potential fudge is underestimating the width of the gutter pan (A = 1.25′), around here they seem to be more like 1.5′.
 So sort of a worst-case fudging is an extra 13 to 18″ (10 to 12 inches for the right-mirror, and 3 to 6 inches for the bicyclist’s operating space) is really required to provide a minimum clearance of 3’… Which is not to say the 3′ can be assumed or guaranteed to be safe.
 The law, quoting AZ law is that passing drivers must allow a “…safe distance between the motor vehicle and the bicycle of not less than three feet”.
 What this all adds up to is one quite wide lane; if you’re planning or hoping to have legal and safe passing in-lane next to a BL.

 Other illustrations may be helpful, E.g. “Figure 2.10.
 Buses not able to maintain a 3-foot clearance law from the bicycle for a 14-foot wide curb lane”.